We’ll be keeping this page updated.

 Players: 2-4 | Minutes: 15

 Yeah, The Mind was an easy pick for this number one spot.
-I always have this game in my bag because it’s very small and there’s a pretty good chance that someone will want to play it at some point during every game night.
+It’s a simple but very challenging game in which you’re trying to get rid of all of your cards without being able to say what’s in your hands.
+I always have The Mind in my bag because it’s very small and it’s something that we can get out and ready to play in less than a minute.
 Sometimes we play one quick game of The Mind before or after our main game, but it often turns into three or four.

 Read our The Mind review